 Mr. Dennis Patrick serves as Attorney at DeWitt Ross & Stevens.
+He serves as Advisor at RapidSOS.
 Dennis practices in the Business Law and Estate Planning practice groups with a focus on transactional law.
 Since 1980, he has concentrated his practice in the areas of Estate Planning, Taxation, Probate, and Business transactions.
 Dennis has presented before various public and professional groups on topics related to taxation and estate planning.
 He has written for the William Mitchell Law Review, and is an adjunct professor of law in estate planning at the Mitchell Hamline School of Law, a position he has held since 1993.
 Dennis R. Patrick served as the Commissioner and then Chairman of the Federal Communications Commission (FCC) between 1983 and 1989, under Presidents Ronald Reagan and George H.W.
 Bush.
 During his tenure, Mr. Patrick oversaw a significant period of change in the telecom industry.
 Mr. Patrick also served as Associate Director of Presidential Personnel at the White House under President Reagan.
 Following his role at the FCC, Mr. Patrick served as CEO of Time Warner Telecommunications, a division of Time Warner Entertainment.
 He then founded and served as President & CEO of Milliwave, a local exchange telephone company later acquired by Winstar.